Skip to main content

 Remove the trim and paint it separately

-If there is trim around the paneling, it’s a good idea to remove it, whether you intend to paint it the same color as the rest of the paneling or pick a different hue to create a fun accent.
+If there is trim around the paneling, it’s a good idea to remove it, whether you intend to paint it the same color as the rest of the paneling or pick a different hue to create a fun accent color.
 Not only will the trim be easier to paint when it’s off of the wall, but the finished product will also appear smoother since there will be fewer imperfect areas where excess paint splattered onto it.

 Be sure the paneling is clean and dry

 Before painting, clean the panels with a damp (not soaking) cloth to wipe away any grime from the surfaces and crevices.
 Painting over dust, cobwebs, or other debris will leave flaws on the surface that prevent it from looking clear and smooth.
 Let everything dry thoroughly before moving on.
-Don’t rush the drying process: Painting moist wood can cause uneven surfaces, peeling or blistering paint, and even mold growth.
+Don’t rush the drying process — painting moist wood can cause uneven surfaces, peeling or blistering paint, and even mold growth.

 Fill in holes and cracks